Loading image...Kiro

 2. Manual import: Simply copy your existing requirements (e.g. foo-prfaq.md) into a new file in your repo and open a spec chat session and say #foo-prfaq.md Generate a spec from it.
 Kiro will read your requirements, and generate requirement and design specs.

-Kiro's specifications are designed for continuous refinement, allowing you to update and enhance them as your project evolves.
+Kiro's Feature Specs are designed for continuous refinement, allowing you to update and enhance them as your project evolves.
 This iterative approach ensures that specifications remain synchronized with changing requirements and technical designs, providing a reliable foundation for development.

 1. Update Requirements: Either modify the requirements.md file directly or initiate a spec session and instruct Kiro to add new requirements or design elements.